Phd-Antic-Glass/Optimised-Light-Rendering-through-Old-Glass/README.md

 * Implementation of a height field defined by a displaced signed distance field.
 The shape plugin can be found in `src/shapes/heightfield.cpp`.
 * Implementation of a custom integrator capable of computing transmitted caustics produced by a lighted panel of glass.
 The integrator plugin can be found in `src/integrators/path_fnee.cpp`.
 This integrator can also use manifold walk instead of Fermat's principle to find the admissible specular chains, which is useful to compare the two solvers.
+* Adding a few shadow ray casting routines in `src/librender/scene.cpp` for easy caustic caster selection.

-The renders and tables of the paper can be reproduced by launching the scripts located in the `results/` folder.
+The render comparisons and the tables of the paper can be reproduced by launching the scripts located in the `results/` folder.

+* Fig.9, Fig.10 and Tab.1 are located in  `results/CausticCollection/`.
+* Fig.11 located in  `results/CrystalPalace`
+* Fig.12 located in  `results/CrownGlass`

 <img src="https://github.com/tizian/specular-manifold-sampling/raw/master/docs/images/sms-teaser.jpg" alt="SMS teaser">